Blessed Trinity College

 Blessed Trinity College is a Roman Catholic co-education secondary school located on the Antrim Road in north Belfast, Northern Ireland.

 History

 The college was formed in 2017 with the coming together of the Little Flower School and St Patrick's College, Belfast.
 Both of these schools had a long history of providing secondary education in north Belfast with St. Patrick's having been established in 1955.

 Academics

 The school provides instruction in a range of academic subjects.
-At GCSE A-level it offers instruction in Art & Design, Business Studies, Drama, Engineering, English Literature, French, Geography, History, Health & Social Care, ICT, Irish, Mathematics, Moving Image Arts, Music, Religious Studies, Science, Sports Studies and Travel & Tourism.
+At GCSE A-level it offers instruction in art and design, business studies, drama, engineering, English literature, French, geography, history, health and social care, ICT, Irish, mathematics, moving image arts, music, religious studies, science, sports studies, and travel and tourism.
 In 2021, 91 per cent of pupils achieved five or more GCSE grades.

 Sports and Extra-curricular activities

 There is a wide range of sporting and other activities.
 Sports include athletics, swimming, tennis, football and netball.